stdlib-js/stdlib/docs/contributing/zulip_guide.md

 <section class="intro">

-This guide provides best practices and community norms for the [**stdlib Zulip chat**][stdlib-zulip]---the home of the stdlib community [announced][zulip-announcement] in December 2025.
+This guide provides best practices and community norms for the [**stdlib Zulip chat**][stdlib-zulip]—the home of the stdlib community [announced][zulip-announcement] in December 2025.
 Anyone is welcome to join, or browse the web-public channels (which you can see without signing up).
 The community norms and guidelines here are to help ensure that everyone can get the most out of this platform and, hopefully, have a positive experience.

 </section>